dotnetdeveloper20xx/WorkforceIQ/README.md

 Employees use WorkforceIQ to:

 * Track achievements
-* Capture evidence of success
+* Build evidence-based career profiles
-* View career pathways
+* Explore career pathways
-* Understand promotion readiness
-* Receive development recommendations
+* Receive AI-powered growth recommendations
-* Access learning opportunities
+* Discover learning opportunities
-* Gain recognition
+* Find mentors
-* Monitor career growth
+* Monitor promotion readiness

-Employees receive clear visibility into their future inside the organisation.
+* Prepare for leadership opportunities

+### Employee Value

+Employees gain visibility into:

+* Where they are today
+* Where they could go next
+* What skills they need to develop
+* How close they are to their goals

 ---